-APPLY NOW for our full-time courses starting in September 2019.
-Interviews will take place during the week of August 26th.
+Applications are still being taken during the month of September for limited places on many of our one year full-time courses.
 Application is free and you may apply for up to three QQI Level 5 or 6 courses here.
 There are over 50 courses to choose from so there is sure to be a course for you.
-Click here for all terms and conditions.

 Full-time QQI-certified day courses in business, health, beauty, computing, engineering, art/design, and sport/leisure.